Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response: The Complexity on Computing Approximately Optimal Signaling Schemes

 {\signalscheme^{(i, \decomposesignal)}}

 {\bar{\scaledNoiseDiff}^{\texttt{avg}}} {\signalscheme^{(i, \NOinforSignal)}} {\signalscheme^{(m-1, \lastNOinforSignal)}} {\signalscheme^{(i, \scaledNoiseDiff_\ell)}}

 In this subsection, we provide approximation lower bounds for censorship and direct signaling schemes.
-In fact, we present a stronger result that quantifies the optimal payoff loss of a signaling scheme via its maximum number $L$ of signals induced by each state. \begin{theorem} In SDSU environments, there exists a problem instance (\Cref{example:SDSU lower bound example}) such that for any signaling scheme $\signalscheme$ with signal space $\signalspace$, it is at least an $\Omega(\sfrac{m}{L})$-approximation to the optimal signaling scheme, where $L \triangleq \max_{i\in[m]} |\{\scaledNoiseDiff\in \signalspace:\signalscheme_i(\scaledNoiseDiff) > 0\}|$ denotes the maximum number of signals induced by a state in this signaling scheme $\signalscheme$. \end{theorem} The above result immediately implies approximation lower bounds for censorship and direct signaling schemes. \footnote{ Though it is not our focus, another broader class of signaling schemes that are studied in the literature is the monotone partitional signaling scheme \citep{K-18,DM-19,C-19}.
+In fact, we present a stronger result that quantifies the optimal payoff loss of a signaling scheme via its maximum number $L$ of signals induced by each state. \begin{theorem} In SDSU environments, there exists a problem instance (\Cref{example:SDSU lower bound example}) such that for any signaling scheme $\signalscheme$ with signal space $\signalspace$, it is $\Omega(\sfrac{m}{L})$-approximation to the optimal signaling scheme, where $L \triangleq \max_{i\in[m]} |\{\scaledNoiseDiff\in \signalspace:\signalscheme_i(\scaledNoiseDiff) > 0\}|$ denotes the maximum number of signals induced by a state in this signaling scheme $\signalscheme$. \end{theorem} The above result implies approximation lower bounds for censorship and direct signaling schemes.\footnote{ Though it is not our focus, another broader class of signaling schemes that are studied in the literature is the monotone partitional signaling scheme \citep{K-18,DM-19,C-19}.
 Both censorship signaling schemes and direct signaling schemes are also monotone partitional signaling schemes.
 A notably fact about monotone partitional signaling schemes is that each state can only induce at most $3$ signals.
-Thus, \Cref{thm:monotone partition lower bound} also implies that there exists a problem instance (\Cref{example:SDSU lower bound example}) such that any monotone partitional signaling scheme is an $\Omega(m)$-approximation to the optimal signaling scheme.} \begin{proposition} In SDSU environments, there exists a problem instance (\Cref{example:SDSU lower bound example}) such that any censorship and any direct signaling scheme is at least an $\Omega(m)$-approximation to the optimal signaling scheme. \end{proposition} \begin{proof} The above results follow from the definition of censorship/direct signaling schemes which have at most $2$ signals induced from each state, namely, $L \le 2$, thus implying the $\Omega(m)$-approximation. \end{proof} Note that the $\Omega(m)$-approximation lower bound for censorship signaling schemes in SDSU environments (\Cref{prop: SDSU censorship approx LB}) stands in contrast to the optimality of censorship signaling schemes in SISU environments (\Cref{thm:SISU opt}).
+Thus, \Cref{thm:monotone partition lower bound} also implies that there exists a problem instance (\Cref{example:SDSU lower bound example}) such that any monotone partitional signaling scheme is an $\Omega(m)$-approximate.} \begin{proposition} In SDSU environments, there exists a problem instance (\Cref{example:SDSU lower bound example}) such that any censorship and any direct signaling scheme is $\Omega(m)$-approximation to the optimal signaling scheme. \end{proposition} \begin{proof} The above results follow from the definition of censorship/direct signaling schemes which have at most $2$ signals induced from each state, namely, $L \le 2$, thus implying the results. \end{proof} Note that the $\Omega(m)$-approximation lower bound for censorship signaling schemes in SDSU environments (\Cref{prop: SDSU censorship approx LB}) stands in contrast to the optimality of censorship signaling schemes in SISU environments (\Cref{thm:SISU opt}).